Mr-S-Mirzoev/yaml-optimize/README.md

 # yaml-optimize

-Yaml optimiser is a command-line tool written in C++ that optimises large YAML configurations using aliases (anchors), references, and merge keys (overrides).
+Yaml optimiser is a library and set of command-line tools written in C++.
+The library help with optimisation of large YAML configurations using aliases (anchors), references, and merge keys (overrides).
 It leverages the rapidyaml library for YAML parsing and manipulation.

-The aim of the project is to provide a fast and convenient way to optimize large YAML configurations.
+The project aims to provide a fast and convenient way to optimise large YAML configurations.

 ## Dependencies

 - [rapidyaml](https://github.com/biojppm/rapidyaml): A fast YAML parser and emitter for C++.
-- [Lyra](https://github.com/bfgroup/Lyra.git): A simple to use, composing, header only, command line arguments parser for C++ 11 and beyond.
+- [Lyra](https://github.com/bfgroup/Lyra.git): A simple-to-use, composing, header-only, command line arguments parser for C++ 11 and beyond.
 - [fmt](https://github.com/fmtlib/fmt): A formatting library providing a fast and safe alternative to C stdio and C++ iostreams.

 ## Roadmap

-- [x] Replace absolutely identical blocks with anchors to the first one
+- [x] Replace identical blocks with anchors to the first one
 - [ ] Replace similar blocks with merge keys
 - [ ] Preserve comments and spacing (?) of the original document.
 Also, preserve block/flow format.

 ## Installation

 Installation is fairly easy.
-First of all, clone the repo, downloading it's submodules recursively:
+First of all, clone the repo, downloading its submodules recursively:

 ```bash
 git clone https://github.com/Mr-S-Mirzoev/yaml-optimize.git --recursive